AxelGitlafsson/AxelGitlafsson.github.io/_pages/cv.md

 ---
-layout: page
+layout: cv
-permalink: /cv2/
+permalink: /cv/
-title: cv2
+title: cv
 nav: true
 nav_order: 1
-cv_pdf: cv2.pdf # you can also use external links here
+cv_pdf: cv.pdf # you can also use external links here
 description: Click the pdf icon to the right for a downlodable version of my cv!
 toc:
   sidebar: left